10 things to do in Malaga in March

 Walk the red carpet

-March often includes Easter Week, one of the biggest events in Malaga in the calendar, but this year, Easter doesn’t happen until mid-April.
-Instead, you’ll be treated to the Malaga Film Festival, a week of red carpets, film premieres, prizes and plenty of famous faces.
+This month includes one of the biggest cultural events of the year: Malaga Film Festival.
+This festival is a week of red carpets, film premieres, prizes and plenty of famous faces.
+Catch the best of Spanish cinema from 10 to 19 March.

 Stuff yourself with strawberries